 As a functional program, f is strict since the first rule demands its argument.
-As a functional logic program, f does not strictly demand its argument: due to the non-deterministic semantics, all rules
+As a functional logic program, f does not strictly demand its argument: due to the non-deterministic semantics, all rules can be used to compute a result so that we can apply the second rule to evaluate (f loop) to the value 1.

 These considerations show that we need a notion of demand specific for functional logic programs.
-Using the rewrite relation \twoheadrightarrow introduced above, we say that a unary operation f demands its argument if f is the only normal form of f.
+Using the rewrite relation \rightarrow introduced above, we say that a unary operation7 f demands its argument if \perp is the only normal form of $(f \perp)$.
 Thus, if a demanded argument is not reducible to some expression with a constructor at the root, the application is always undefined.
-This justifies the use of the strict application operation "f!" to demanded arguments.
+This justifies the use of the strict application operation "\$!" to demanded arguments.

 Hence, we are left with the problem of detecting demanded arguments in a program.
 Since this property is undecidable in general, we can try to approximate it by some program analysis.
 Early work on analyzing the behavior of functional logic programs [36, 45, 53] tried to approximate narrowing derivations for confluent term rewriting systems so that it is not applicable in our more general framework of non-deterministic operations.
 A more appropriate analysis can be based on a fixpoint characterization of CRWL rewriting [1, 44].
 An analysis to approximate call patterns w.r.t.
-CRWL rewriting has been presented in [33].
-Since the undefined value \bot is a specific pattern, we can use a variant of this analysis to approximate demanded arguments.
+CRWL rewriting has been presented in [34].
+Since the undefined value \perp is a specific pattern, we can use a variant of this analysis to approximate demanded arguments.
 Thus, we summarize the main techniques and results of this analysis in the following.